meiji163/meiji163.github.io/content/post/sum-of-squares.md

 In any case, the total time complexity is \\( O(\log^2(p)) \\).

-[^residue]: One such result is [Peralta](https://www.cs.umd.edu/~gasarch/TOPICS/res/resperalta.pdf).
+[^residue]: One such result is by [Peralta](https://www.cs.umd.edu/~gasarch/TOPICS/res/resperalta.pdf).
 He gives a precise bound on the deviation of the distribution of residues from a Bernoulli distribution.
 To obtain a better complexity bound we could choose random integers until we get a quadratic residue, but this would not speed up the algorithm in practice.

 ## Implementation